kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

 object will be used.
 If subresource does not have a parent object, the Webhook call may fail or skipped based on the failure policy.

-When deleting a collection, the webhook will get a filtered list of objects if the ObjectSelector is applied.
-The webhook may be called multiple times with sub-lists.
+When deleting a collection, the webhook gets called for each object matching the ObjectSelector.

 The proposed change is to add an ObjectSelector to the webhook API both in v1 and v1beta1: